Perestroika: The role of the West in Perestroika

-During the 1980s and 1990s the United States President George H. W. Bush pledged solidarity with Gorbachev, but never brought his administration into supporting Gorbachev's reform.
+During the 1980s and 1990s, the United States President George H. W. Bush pledged solidarity with Gorbachev, but never brought his administration to support Gorbachev's reforms.
 In fact, "no bailout for Gorbachev" was a consistent policy line of the Bush administration, further demonstrating the lack of true support from the West.
-President Bush had a financial policy to aid perestroika that was shaped by a minimalist approach, foreign-policy convictions that set Bush up against other U.S. internal affairs, and a frugal attitude, all influencing his unwillingness to aid Gorbachev.
-Other factors influenced the West's lack of aid, for example; the "in-house Gorbi-skeptics" advocacy, the expert community's consensus about the undesirability of rushing U.S. aid to Gorbachev, strong opposition to any bailout at many levels including foreign-policy conservatives, the U.S. Congress, and the American public at large.
+President Bush had a financial policy to aid perestroika that was shaped by a minimalist approach, foreign-policy convictions that set Bush apart from other U.S. leaders, and a frugal attitude, all of which influenced his unwillingness to aid Gorbachev.
+Other factors influenced the West's lack of aid, for example, the "in-house Gorbi-skeptics" advocacy, the expert community's consensus about the undesirability of rushing U.S. aid to Gorbachev, strong opposition to any bailout at many levels, including foreign-policy conservatives, the U.S. Congress, and the American public at large.
 The West seemed to miss an opportunity to gain significant influence over the Soviet government.
-The Soviets aided in the expansion of Western capitalism to allow for an inflow of Western investments, but the perestroika managers failed.
-President Bush had the opportunity to aid the Soviet Union in a way to bring closer ties between the governments, like Harry S. Truman did for many nations in Western Europe.
+The Soviets aided the expansion of Western capitalism by allowing an inflow of Western investment, but the "perestroika" managers ultimately failed.
+President Bush had the opportunity to aid the Soviet Union in ways that would bring the governments closer together, as Harry S. Truman did for many nations in Western Europe.

-Early on, as perestroika was getting under way, I felt like the West might come along and find it a sensible thing to do—easing Russia's difficult transition from totalitarianism to democracy.
-What I had in mind in the first place, was the participation [of the West] in conversion of defense industries, the modernization of light and food industries, and Russia's inclusion on an equal-member footing in the frameworks of the international economic relations ...
+Early on, as perestroika was getting underway, I felt like the West might come along and find it a sensible thing to do—easing Russia's difficult transition from totalitarianism to democracy.
+What I had in mind in the first place, was the participation [of the West] in the conversion of defense industries, the modernization of light and food industries, and Russia's inclusion on an equal-member footing in the frameworks of the international economic relations; ...
 [U]nlike some democrats, I did not expect "manna from Heaven", but counted on the Western statesmen to use their common sense.

 President George H. W. Bush continued to dodge helping the Russians and the President of Czechoslovakia, Václav Havel, laid bare the linkage for the Americans in his address to a joint session of Congress on 21 February 1990: